 - 1. When do the net benefit provisions of the ICA apply? - 2.
-What are the thresholds for net benefit review? - (a) Financial Threshold - (b) Acquisition of Control Threshold - 3.
+What are the thresholds for net benefit review? - 3.
 What are the implications of the enterprise value threshold for investment reviews? - 4.
 Are there any exemptions from filing under the Investment Canada Act? - 5.
 If an acquisition of control does not meet thresholds for review, is the investor required to obtain any kind of clearance, or take any action? - 6.
 Do specific considerations apply to investments involving a cultural business? - 7.
-What is considered a "cultural business"? - 8.
+What is considered a cultural business? - 8.
 Are there any other sensitive sectors besides culture? - 9.
 Can investors implement a proposed investment pending net benefit approval? - 10.
 When will the investor receive approval of a reviewable investment? - 11.
-What does "net benefit" mean? - 12.
-What happens once the Minister approves an investment?

-- 13. Does the Minister publicly disclose an investor's undertakings? - 14.
+What does 'net benefit' mean? - 12.
+What happens once the minister approves an investment? - 13.
+What information will be publicly disclosed about an investment? - 14.
 What considerations apply to an acquisition of control by a state-owned enterprise (SOE)? - 15.
 Which investments are subject to a national security review? - 16.
-What does "national security" mean? - 17.
+What does 'national security' mean? - 17.
 How do investors receive national security clearance? - 18.
 If a national security review has been ordered, what measures may the Governor in Council take? - 19.
 What statistics are available on national security reviews? - 20.
 How does the ICA review process relate to the Competition Act review process?